My first bank account wasn’t at a bank. It was at a credit union.

 Lower interest rates on loans.
-I compared auto loans at Tower Federal Credit Union (a local CU to where I live now in Howard County, Maryland) with Bank of America and found a big difference.
+I compared auto loans at Tower Federal Credit Union (a local CU to where I live in Howard County, Maryland) with Bank of America and found a big difference (as of June 2022).

-Your actual rate will differ based on factors like credit score but even the blind rate differs by 75 basis points.
+Your actual rate will differ based on factors like credit score but even the rack rate differs by over 100 basis points.

 As you can see, the institution maximizes financial benefit for whomever is their shareholder.
 Credit unions have higher deposit interest rates and lower loan interest rates because they’re trying to maximize financial benefit to depositors.
 Commercial banks do the reverse because they’re trying to maximize profit for shareholders.